Honored Warriors & Distinguished VIP Ambassadors Team Fastrax™ Warrior Weekend to Remember 2017

 (Purple Heart Recipient) CPL Sue Downes, 10th Mountain Division 554th Military Police Division.
 Downes from Tazewell, Tenn.
 Downes was awarded a Bronze Star, two Purple Hearts, the Army Achievement Medal and the Combat Action Badge for her service.
 She sustained serious injuries — including the loss of both of her legs — in Afghanistan.
 A mother of two, she served with a military police unit in Logar Province, Afghanistan.
 She volunteered to be gunner on a humanitarian mission, delivering rice and beans to a remote village.
 Downes normally served as a driver.
 "It was a peaceful, nice day," Downes recalls.
 "I was just looking at the mountains, because Afghanistan has really pretty scenery in some places. ...
 I remember seeing the snowflakes falling down, because it started snowing."
 Her last memory of that day is of the driver of her truck shifting into gear to go up a steep mountain.
 When she woke up, she was in Landstuhl Hospital in Germany.
 Downes' truck had hit two anti-tank mines, killing two people.
 The impact twisted the truck like a washcloth, Downes was later told.
 She ended up under the turret shield.
 Because it was snowing heavily, she couldn't be flown out of the region.
 Instead, she was taken by truck to a nearby Greek-run NATO hospital.
 There, doctors performed surgery on her lacerated liver and intestines.
 They also amputated both of her legs.

 (Purple Heart Recipient) (2) Purple Heart and Bronze Star Medal with Valor.
 While stationed with Hunter Army Airfield-based Bravo Company 1st Battalion, 75th Ranger Regiment and deployed, on Dec.
 2, 2014 to Nangarhar province, Afghanistan, with three enemy fighters firing on the combined assault team of U.S. Army Rangers and Afghan commandos, then-Sgt.
 Travis Dunn moved toward the targets, laying down suppressive fire that allowed his teammates to move into a better position.
-Dunn, who during the firefight was shot in the upper torso and fell from an embankment into a courtyard below where he was rescued by Anderson, was also presented the Purple Heart, his second.
+Dunn was presented his second purple heart after he was shot in the upper torso during the firefight, and fell from an embankment into a courtyard below where he was rescued by Anderson.
 The Army’s official record of those Rangers’ actions that day only tell a portion of the story of his troops, said battalion commander Lt.
 Col. Brandon Tegtmeier, “The citations ... don’t even come close to expressing the significance of these Rangers’ actions,” Tegtmeier said.
 “These citations don’t come close because the actions ... come from years of preparation, years of sweat, pain, discomfort, sometimes blood, frustration, sometimes failure, followed by success and achievement.
 “Rangers will go anywhere, anytime, under any conditions to protect our country, our people and our freedom.
 Of this you can be sure today, tomorrow and for thousands of tomorrows to come.”

 (Purple Heart Recipient) While conducting operations in Anbar Provence outside of Al Karma, Iraq the vehicle CPL John Fleegel was traveling in was struck by a road side bomb (IED).
 He, along with 13 others, were ejected from the vehicle.
 Along with a severe concussion and some minor shrapnel wounds, he suffered spinal and wrist contusions.